niessner/Opt/API/release/share/opt/README.md

 * ./lib/libterra.a (a dependency of Opt)
 * ./include/Opt.h (API that interfaces with your application)
 * ./share/opt/examples/ImageWarping (a complete example application that uses Opt)
-* ./share/opt/examples/MeshDeformation (a complete example application that uses graphis in Opt)
+* ./share/opt/examples/MeshDeformation (a complete example application that uses graphs in Opt)

 See the Makefiles in the examples for instructions on how to link Opt into your applications.
 In particular, on OSX, you will need to add the following linker flags: